trileminh94/notes/shopee.md

 - [ ] Why do I want to work here?

+> How to ensure your final round interview lands you the job ?

+- The hiring manager does not make the final round interview invitation for the fun of it.
+- The final round interview is to either gauge your cultural fit with the team or compare you with another qualified finalist.
+- You can't rely on people to make the right assumption about you, so it would be better for you to speak it out for them. ( but not too much )
+- You should show that you are very self awareness.
+You acknowledge your weakness and showing the concrete steps you have taken to bridge the gap.
+- Don't be afraid to ask questions.
+- In conclusion, final round interview is about balance: your strength and your weakness, asking and answering question, personality and profesionalism.

+> Question to ask interviewer in the interview

+- These questions are to show the level of your interest in the job, how much research you have done about the role and the organization.
+- The question in the final round interview should show your in-depth knowledge of the industy, the role, the orgainization.
+So your question should reflect this high level of preparedness and research.

+> Some sample question to ask in the final round interview

+- What kind of person do you think makes the ideal colleague here?
+  => show the interviewer that you already concern about being a good fit into the team.
+  => give you an opertunities to reiterate about your personality, character trait, soft skill that make you not just an acceptable employee who can get the job done but a pleasant coworker who the other team members will
+     look forward to spending time with every day.

+- What is the onboarding process look like?

 ## Common phrases use to answer common question

 1. Index will benefit your query